udivak/ShopGenie/README.md

 **Search returns no results:**
 - ✅ Try different search terms
-- ✅ Check if AliExpress is accessible
+- ✅ Check if Amazon is accessible
 - ✅ Verify user agent and headers

 **Frequent timeouts:**